← Back to Blog

 Risk Management for High-Risk eCheck

-ACH processing for high-risk businesses requires specific risk management:
+ACH processing for high-risk businesses requires specific risk management protocols:

 Bank account verification.
-Verify that the bank account exists and belongs to the customer.
-Micro-deposit verification, instant bank verification (Plaid), or bank login verification reduce unauthorized debit risk.
+Verify that the bank account exists and belongs to the customer before processing any debit.
+Options include micro-deposit verification (2-3 days), instant bank verification through Plaid or similar services (seconds), or bank login verification.
+This single step eliminates the majority of R03 and R10 returns.

 Fraud screening.
-Verify customer identity, check for velocity (multiple transactions from the same account), and screen against known fraud databases.
+Verify customer identity, check for velocity patterns (multiple transactions from the same account in a short period), and screen against known fraud databases before processing.

 Getting Started with High-Risk eCheck Processing